Share this post:

 Misconception #1: Content marketing is pricey

 Content marketing is neither expensive or inexpensive - it all depends on how you navigate the space.
 Whether you have a large or small budget, there’s ways you can engage in content marketing and drive meaningful results.
 Although top-tier content and getting placements in large publications can be effective, it’s not always necessary.
 One great way you can generate meaningful content is by honing in on your target demographic, and tapping into opportunities with smaller niche platforms and publications.
 Adopting this strategy will allow you to secure placements in more affordable publications, you may even be able to offer in-kind exchanges with these companies.
-For example, many niche influencers have smaller, but more engaged audiences - at StickerYou, we could offer in-kind custom stickers or labels for content creators to review and post about.
+For example, many niche influencers have smaller, but more engaged audiences - at StickerYou, we could offer in-kind custom stickers, custom vinyl stickers, labels, and water bottle labels for content creators to review and post about.

 When it comes to generating content, staying organized is crucial.
 Creating a marketing plan for each quarter will assist you in finding the perfect opportunities, and will help you save money by planning ahead.
 You may also choose to use in-house writers and content creators in order to not only ensure your placements represents your brand, but also cut down costs.
 The reality is content marketing isn’t going anywhere anytime soon, and it can be a great tool for businesses to reach new audiences (especially startups).
 By harnessing this trend, you can drive a huge amount of interest and growth - it’s time to get to work!

 The content marketing industry has exploded in recent years.
 This has caused a huge number of writing farms and freelance workers to come out of the woodwork in order to keep up with growing demand.
 Due to this, writing quality can vary greatly.
 It may seem like you’re getting an excellent deal when hiring writers to generate content, but the reality is you get what you pay for.